-Newer reps don’t even have that - and it turns out that selling to a black wall on Zoom is quite a challenging task.
+But newer reps struggle with that too - and it turns out that selling to a black wall on Zoom is a challenging task.
 I am, personally, not fond of it at all.

-Most sales today is not a zero-sum game.
-There are strong reasons why some buyers (or anyone else, for that matter) don’t turn on their cameras though:
+There are strong reasons why some buyers (or anyone else, for that matter) don’t turn on their cameras at the first instant.

 - Availability: They are taking the call while traveling or without access to a computer: most common among executives and senior leaders.

 - Vulnerability: They don’t want to feel vulnerable.
 This is most common among buyers who are not as socially savvy, e.g. those not in sales or customer support.
-They may perceive you being able to see their outfit or their background as being too revealing, or just a hindrance to their personal space.
+They may perceive video calls as just a hindrance to their personal space.

 - Lack of perceived engagement: They feel that keeping the camera off allows them to be more comfortable.
 Isn’t it far more peaceful to take a call while you look away from time to time and can feed your dog on the side as well?
 The crux of the problem here is that they believe that the sales conversation won't be exciting or engaging enough.

-The same people who don't turn on their camera on sales calls would be turning on their camera in certain other scenarios.
+The same people who don't turn on their camera on sales calls, do turn it on in other scenarios.